-Salary is the amount advised to Australian Retirement Trust by your employer on the previous 1 July or on date of commencement (whichever is more recent), unless we advise you otherwise.
+Salary is the amount advised to Australian Retirement Trust by your employer.

-If you are on Unpaid Leave or parental leave, Salary is the amount advised to Australian Retirement Trust by ALS Limited on the previous 1 July or on date of commencement (whichever is more recent) immediately before starting leave, unless we advise you otherwise.
+If you are on Unpaid Leave or parental leave, Salary is the amount advised to Australian Retirement Trust by Mondelez Australia Pty Ltd on the previous 1 July or on date of commencement (whichever is more recent) immediately before starting leave, unless we advise you otherwise.